rjalexa/frontend/README.md

 - React 18
 - Tailwind CSS
 - shadcn/ui components
-- Weaviate client (for highlights feature)

 ## Notes

-- The highlights feature requires a running Weaviate instance on localhost:8080
 - Article data should be placed in JSON files in the `/data` directory
-- Map functionality is available for entities with location data
+- Map functionality is available for articles/entities with location data